VernierST/godirect-examples/python-examples/godirect-py-faqs.md

 - A [Vernier Go Direct Sensor](https://www.vernier.com/products/sensors/go-direct-sensors)
 - A Mac, Windows, or Linux (Ubuntu) computer
-- You must have Python3 installed, since godirect is written for Python 3
+- You must have Python3 installed, since godirect is written for Python 3.
+See [How do I install Python 3](#how-do-i-install-python-3)
-- You must have the [godirect module and its dependencies installed](#how-do-I-install-the-godirect-module).
-See the below
+- You must have the godirect module and its dependencies installed.
+See [How do I install the godirect module](#How-do-I-install-the-godirect-module)
 - If you wish to connect to your Go Direct device using Bluetooth Low Energy, you will need to have a [Bluegiga BLED112 Bluetooth® Low Energy Dongle](https://www.silabs.com/products/wireless/bluetooth/bluetooth-low-energy-modules/bled112-bluetooth-smart-dongle)

 ## Why do I have to use Python3?